-Generally, our executives, including the NEOs, are eligible for severance payments and benefits in the event of their termination of employment by the Company without "cause" or by the executive for "good reason", or for failure of the Company to extend the term of the employment letter agreement or offer a new agreement with a term of at least two years, and which contains severance provisions that are comparable to the median benefits of similarly situated executives in a peer group established by the Compensation Committee, in each case, provided that the executive executes a general release of claims.
+Generally, our executives, including the NEOs, are eligible for severance payments and benefits in the event of the termination of their employment by the Company without "cause" or by the executive for "good reason".
+We believe that the agreements contain severance provisions that are generally comparable to the benefits of similarly situated executives in a peer group established by the Compensation Committee, in each case, provided that the executive executes a general release of claims.